- Home

 Basic biology of the grain aphid

-Grain aphid (Sitobion avenae) is an important vector of Barley yellow dwarf virus (BYDV) in cereals and can transmit Potato virus Y (PVY) in potatoes.
-Learn about its life cycle and the key features to help you identify it.
+Grain aphid (Sitobion avenae) is an important vector of Barley yellow dwarf virus (BYDV) in cereals and can also cause direct feeding damage.
+The aphid also transmits Potato virus Y (PVY) in potatoes.
+Learn about its life cycle and the key features to help you identify and manage it.

 Life cycle and identification